Szhenger/mail/README.md

 ## Credit and Disclaimer

-This problem originally came from [CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/projects/3/mail/), and any solutions here are explicitly for educational purposes only.
+This problem originally came from [CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/projects/3/mail/) with the API written by the CS50 Team, and any solutions here are explicitly for educational purposes only.